MicroFocus/lrc-gh-action/README.md

-# LoadRunner Cloud Github Action
+# Github Action for LoadRunner Cloud